Skip to content

 On an integration question, AI returned a real answer and cited the vendor's own pages, its press release, its FAQ.
 Not a third-party guess.
 Coverage on your site becomes a grounded answer from AI.

-Find out what a buyer can't get from your site.
+Find out what a buyer can't get from you.

-Run the free grader on your own site and see your two scores, what's answered, what's missing, and where AI is filling the gap with someone else's content.
+Grade your site in seconds to see your two scores, what's answered, what's missing, and where AI is filling the gap with someone else's content.
+Then test your own chatbot the way we did, posing as a real buyer, to see what it actually answers.

 In brief